What is personal data?

 What lawful basis permits data processing?

-We obtain and process Patient Data on a lawful basis of consent to enable fulfilment of contractual obligations to patients through provided services, including provision of accurate diagnosis, appropriate treatment, and care review, and which meet the required conditions for processing special category data.
-We also have a legitimate interest in contacting patients regarding appointments and/or occasional healthy living tips, etc., although patients may respectively opt-out of such communications.
-We are additionally subject to regulatory obligations from the chiropractic regulatory body, the General Chiropractic Council (GCC), regarding use and retention of Patient Data.
+We process Patient Data on a lawful basis to enable fulfilment of contractual obligations to patients through provided services, including provision of accurate diagnosis, appropriate treatment, and care review, and which meet the required conditions of explicit consent and healthcare purposes for processing Special Category Data.
+We also have a legitimate interest in contacting patients regarding management of their accounts and appointments.
+We are additionally subject to legal obligations from the chiropractic regulatory body, the General Chiropractic Council (GCC), regarding use and retention of Patient Data.
+Provided We have consent, We may occasionally send patients advice on health-related and clinic matters, although patients may withdraw consent at any time, and so opt-out of such communications.

 How is data processed?

-Obtaining: We only obtain personal data directly from individuals, with their consent, via Our clinic and/or website; personal data may be provided physically and/or electronically from patients, or obtained during their treatments.
-We do not obtain any personal data from any outside/ Third-party source.
+Obtaining: We only obtain personal data directly from individuals, or their elected representatives, e.g. parent, legal guardian, health care or plan provider, solicitors, either via Our clinic and/or website; personal data may be provided physically and/or electronically by patients, or obtained during their treatments.
+We do not obtain any personal data from any other outside/ Third-party source.

-Purpose: We only use personal data for the provision of patient services and management of patient records; we do NOT use any automated decision making, including profiling, to process personal data.
-We occasionally send informative health-related emails to patients who have provided specific consent relating to this.
+Purpose: We only use personal data for the provision of patient services and management of patient records under the legal bases outlined above.
+We do NOT use any automated decision making, including profiling, to process personal data.
+We occasionally send informative health-related emails to patients who have provided specific consent relating to this, but such consent—or its withdrawal—has no impact on the provision of the patient services or care an individual receives.
+In the unlikely event of Our requirement to process Patient Data for any other purpose to that outlined here, We would notify patients to explain the legal basis that permits Us to do so.

 Storage: We store Patient Data electronically with Our data Processor, protected by appropriate security measures.
 Access to Patient Data is restricted to Us and, under Our instruction on occasions to resolve technical issues, Our data Processor.
 We reformat for electronic storage any Patient Data obtained via paper-based means, whilst Our historical paper-based records are archived in locked cabinets in alarm-protected premises.

-Sharing: We do NOT share or consensually grant access to Patient Data with any Third-party, be it for commercial or non-commercial purposes, other than to comply with legal requirements.
+Sharing: We do NOT share or consensually grant access to Patient Data with any Third-party, be it for commercial or non-commercial purposes, other than to comply with legal requirements, e.g. HMRC.
 Only with their initial consent would any Patient Data be shared with other health or legal professionals, e.g. G.P., consultant, insurance provider, or solicitor.
+We do not process Patient Data for International Transfers outside of the European Economic Area [EEA].

-Retention: We are required to retain Patient Data in line with the chiropractic regulatory framework set out by the GCC.
+Retention: We have a legal obligation to retain Patient Data in line with the chiropractic regulatory framework set out by the GCC code of practice.
 Patient Data is retained for 8 years from the last appointment and/or data entry, until the age of 25 if the patient was a child, or until the age of 26 if the patient was 17 at their last appointment, after which time the data will be securely destroyed.
+[Due the backup processes in place, partial data may reside in archived backups for up to 180 days following data deletion.]

 Personal data breaches

-A personal data breach is the accessing or release of personal data by, or to, any party that does not have specific permission to access such data, and includes both accidental, and deliberate but unlawful data breaches.
+A personal data breach is any security incident that affects the confidentiality, integrity, or availability of personal data.
+This includes the accessing or disclosing of personal data by, or to, any party that does not have specific permission to access such data, and includes both accidental, and deliberate but unlawful data breaches.
 A personal data breach may also involve accidental or deliberate alteration, loss, or destruction of personal data.
 In the event of a breach of security involving personal data that is likely to result in risk to personal rights and freedoms, We would advise the appropriate supervisory authority, the Information Commissioner’s Office (ICO), within 72 hours of becoming aware of the breach.
 In cases where there is ‘high risk’ to personal rights and freedoms, i.e. greater impact or consequences, affected individuals would also be informed, so that mitigating action can be taken as appropriate.
 Such individuals would also be informed of whom to contact at TargetHealth for further information, likely outcomes of the data breach, and what measures We have or would be taking to deal with and mitigate potential adverse outcomes.

 Your personal data rights